 for WTB.
 At this same site, bait logs were deployed in

 branches about 1.5 inches in diameter and 12 inches in length and baited

 with WTB pheromone.
-In October 6, 2014, USDA-FS and University of Minnesota confirmed
+On October 6, 2014, USDA-FS and the University of Minnesota confirmed

 the presence of Geosmithia morbida –